Mahua has re-entered modern conversations after decades of being misunderstood.

 -

-No form is “wrong”.
-Each demands a different level of attentiveness.
+Each form simply demands a different level of attentiveness.

-Mahua has a moderate glycemic index, but this number alone does not dictate suitability.
+Mahua has a moderate glycemic index, but this number alone is meaningless without context.

 Glycemic response depends on: